Full name Stuart Christopher John Broad

 His batting has flattered to deceive.
 In 2008, no less a technical purist than Geoffrey Boycott likened his tall elegant batting style to Sir Garfield Sobers, but predictions that he would develop into a fully-fledged allrounder have not come to pass.
 Nevertheless, he has a remarkable Test hundred against his name, his stand-and-deliver assault on the Pakistan attack at Lord's in 2010, from 102 for 7, bringing him 169 - the highest score by an England Test No. 9.
 The Test was later sullied by revelations that Pakistan bowled deliberate no balls in the Test, bringing lengthy bans for three of their players.

-Broad moved from Leicestershire to Nottinghamshire, his father's county, in 2008.
-His county appearances were understandably limited, but when he played his commitment was impressive, suggesting a player who had not lost touch with his grounding in the game.
+In his early cricketing career, Broad played as an opening batsman, following the example of his father, Chris, until he suddenly shot up.
+Within 18 months he had transformed himself into a beanpole medium-fast bowler, gaining international recognition with the England Under-19 side and establishing himself in the Leicestershire first XI in 2005, beginning a meteoric rise that included an England A debut in only his 11th first-class match in March 2006 and a call-up to the senior one-day side five months later.
+County cricket figured little for such an England regular but when he played (and often when he wasn't) his commitment to Nottinghamshire was impressive, suggesting a player who had not lost touch with his roots.
+He moved from Leicestershire to Nottinghamshire, his father's county, in 2008.
 He bowled with pace and swing to return career-best figures of 8 for 52 against Warwickshire at Edgbaston in July 2010, as well as helping them to lift the 2013 YB40 trophy at Lord's - the county's first one-day silverware in 22 years.

 NBC Denis Compton Award 2005, 2006, 2007